-- 1. Press the Options softkey. - 2.
-Press the High Bright or Low Bright softkey to select high and low brightness.

-Note: Brightness level affects battery run time.
+- 1. Turn the Mode Selector to ON. - 2.
+Press the Manual Mode softkey. - Note: If the CONFIRM MANUAL MODE message displays, press the Confirm softkey to enter the Manual mode of operation. - 3.
+Press the Options softkey. - 4.
+Press the High Bright or Low Bright softkey to select high and low brightness. - Note: Brightness level affects battery run time.
 Selecting high bright will cause the battery charge to be depleted at a faster rate than when selecting low bright.

-Using Code Markers
+Using Code Markers (Manual Mode Only)